Mr3rf1/SecPhoto/README.md

 ### How It Works

-1. Run the command with the target chat ID or username
+1. Run the command to start monitoring all chats
-2. The tool will start monitoring the specified chat
+2. The tool will automatically detect and save self-destructing media in real-time
-3. Go to the Telegram chat and **reply** to any self-destructing photo/video
+3. **New Feature**: You can also save self-destructing media by **replying** to any message containing such media
 4. The tool will automatically download and save the media
 5. The saved media will be sent to your "Saved Messages" in Telegram